Home Chemistry Element Metals

 Sonority of Metals

 The metals that produce a sound on striking hard surfaces are called sonorous.
-Using this property, a metal can be used for making school bells.
+Thus, a metal has been used for making school bells due to its sonorous nature.

 Chemical Reactions of Metals

-Metals are commonly formed cations by losing their valence electrons.
-Most of the metals present in the periodic table react with oxygen, water, and acids.
+Metals commonly form cations by losing their valence electrons.
+Therefore, most of the metals present in the periodic table react easily with oxygen, water, and acids.

 Reaction of Metals with Oxygen

-Almost all metals combine with oxygen or air to form metal oxides.
+Almost all metals combine with oxygen present in the air to form metal oxides.

 Metal + Oxygen → Metal oxide